Online Trainings & International Network Calls

-You’re invited to join the Women’s Earth and Climate Action Network and worldwide allies for International Climate Justice Organizing Calls and Trainings.
-During these calls we will network, learn, share experiences, strategize, and work to define a collective women’s voice for climate justice.
+During these calls and trainings we will network, learn, share experiences, strategize, and work to define and strengthen global women’s collective voice and action for climate justice.

 HOW TO GET INVOLVED: